energywebfoundation/origin/docs/trade/exchange-core.md

 Events are triggered by actions.
 [Adding orders](#adding-orders) and [adding direct buys](#adding-direct-buys) are actions that result in trading events while [canceling an order](#cancelling-orders) results in a status change.

 The exchange collects and queues all actions that are submitted in one tick into a pending action List.
-One tick is the defined execution time frame of the exchange, and it’s [set to a 1 second interval by default in the Matching Engine Service using the config's EXCHANGE_MATCHING_INTERVAL setting](https://github.com/energywebfoundation/origin/blob/a9b0da027c75b76cb434652374cfbdd9211f9e0e/packages/trade/exchange/src/pods/matching-engine/matching-engine.service.ts#L100).
+One tick is the defined execution time frame of the exchange, and it’s [set to a one second interval by default in the Matching Engine Service using the config's EXCHANGE_MATCHING_INTERVAL setting](https://github.com/energywebfoundation/origin/blob/a9b0da027c75b76cb434652374cfbdd9211f9e0e/packages/trade/exchange/src/pods/matching-engine/matching-engine.service.ts#L100).

 ```
 private pendingActions = List<OrderBookAction<TProduct, TProductFilter>>();
 ```
 [source](https://github.com/energywebfoundation/origin/blob/f8db6c42a425225a3b91e8e3b423a7224a842a0e/packages/trade/exchange-core/src/MatchingEngine.ts#L52)

- The action is of type [OrderBookAction](https://github.com/energywebfoundation/origin/blob/73d30845f6c57684bdbc1e95f6bb3b80b5ff2770/packages/trade/exchange-core/src/MatchingEngine.ts#L32), and it consists of the Action Type (in the below code snippet, "ActionKind") and the Order itself.
+ Order Book actions are of type [OrderBookAction](https://github.com/energywebfoundation/origin/blob/73d30845f6c57684bdbc1e95f6bb3b80b5ff2770/packages/trade/exchange-core/src/MatchingEngine.ts#L32).
+Order Book Actions consists of the Action Type (in the below code snippet, "ActionKind") and the Order itself.
 The Action Type can be 'add order', 'add direct buy', or 'cancel order', each of which are handled differently by the Matching Engine.

  With every tick, all queued actions are executed one after the other:

 ```
 public tick(): void {